Struct SwiftAmt

 The parameter sCurrency was not a string consisting of three upper case letters, or the given sValue was an empty string, or was longer than 15 characters.

-The given sValue was not an acceptable representation according to the method Parse(String).
+The given sValue was not an acceptable representation according to the method Parse(string).

 Fields